-After two weeks of the above you should have worked through any major ‘detox’ reactions or food withdrawals and should already notice a few improvements in your basic health.
+After two weeks of the basic detox you should have worked through any major ‘detox’ reactions or food withdrawals and should already notice a few improvements in your basic health.
 Some won’t need to go any further and will should stick with the basic detox for another 4–6 weeks.
 Others will need to move on to a more focused detox in addition to the above—for a period of about 4 weeks.

-A quick note on supplements.
+A quick note on detox nutrition supplements.
 Supplement quality varies like food quality.
 There are pharmaceutical grade supplements, medical grade, nutritional grade and veterinarian grade ones.
 You want the best, cleanest, most effective ones for your body.
 I have provided a resource from Full Scripts where you can get trusted supplements, and I make specific recommendations below.
 If you’d like to learn more about supplement quality and concerns, read this resource that I’ve provided on my website.
 No matter where you purchase your supplements, make sure you research the source.
 The supplement market is not regulated and it is up to the consumer to ensure their quality and purity.

 Microbiome Reset (2 weeks)